List of North Karnataka historical sites: Aihole

 There are more than a 100 temples in the village dating from the 6th to the 12th centuries.
 Of these around 30 temples are within an enclosed area and the others are spread all over the village.

 The Aihole was the first capital of the early Chalukyas and is a veritable treasure trove of ancient temples.
 Actually quite similar to Hampi, only much more ancient and much less publicized.

 The most famous of the temples is the photogenic Durga temple within the enclosed complex, lying in the midst of lush green lawns.
 The temple is apsidal in plan, topped by a curvilinear shikhara.
 A pillared corridor runs around the temple.
 The pillars are beautifully carved with sculptures depicting incidents from the Ramayana.
-Another notable temple is the Lad Khan Temple, also within the compound.
-The temple has beautifully carved pillars and is named after a Muslim saint who lived here sometime in the late 19th century.
+Another notable temple is the Chalukya Shiva Temple, also within the compound.
+The temple has beautifully carved pillars.
 There are several other smaller shrines and a small museum within the same complex.

 The Revalphadi Cave, dedicated to Shiva, is remarkable for its delicate details.

 Not to be missed is the Konthi Temple Complex (Kwanthi Gudi), the Uma Maheswari Temple with a beautifully carved Brahma seated on a lotus, the austere Jain Meguti Temple and the two storeyed Buddhist Temple.